cao13jf/CMap/README.md

   ...

   ```
 * **If you are running the program on your own data, no training is needed**, all you need to do is to prepare your tifR images and the corresponding CD{embryo_name}.csv files.
+You should replace the example data with your own data following the data format and folder structure.